davdroman/DRCellSlideGestureRecognizer/README.md

 PDGesturedTableView
 ===================

-This UITableView subclass provides some great functions, as apps as Clear or Mailbox do.
+This UITableView subclass provides some great functions, as Clear or Mailbox do.

 ## Features